School Supplies

 You’re interested in:

-• math and statistics!
-Of course, you can’t escape math in engineering, but students who are particularly passionate about math tend towards MSF (or Engineering Physics).
+• Math and statistics.
+Of course, you can’t escape math in engineering, but students who are particularly passionate about math might lean towards MSF (or Engineering Physics).
 The math in MSF is more related to data, statistics, and optimization

 The program’s location in downtown Toronto, extremely close to Canada’s financial heart, provides students access to professionals, companies, and excellent opportunities in this vibrant sector.